Best Places to Surf in Nicaragua + Eco-Friendly Hotels and Resorts

 Best time to surf in Nicaragua

 Nicaragua’s best surf conditions can usually be found between April and November, coinciding with the country’s wet season.
-The swell reaches its peak intensity during the months of July and August, with a combination of moderate southwesterly to westerly offshore winds blowing in from the Caribbean.
+The swell reaches its peak intensity during July and August, with a combination of moderate southwesterly to westerly offshore winds blowing in from the Caribbean.

 As this coincides with the summer vacation period in North America and Europe, it’s also one of the busiest times to surf in Nicaragua.